salesforce/warp-drive/README.md

 # WarpDrive: Extremely Fast End-to-End Deep Multi-Agent Reinforcement Learning on a GPU

-WarpDrive is a flexible, lightweight, and easy-to-use open-source reinforcement learning (RL) framework that implements end-to-end multi-agent RL on a single GPU (Graphics Processing Unit).
+WarpDrive is a flexible, lightweight, and easy-to-use open-source reinforcement learning (RL) framework that implements end-to-end multi-agent RL on a single or multiple GPUs (Graphics Processing Unit).

 Using the extreme parallelization capability of GPUs, WarpDrive enables orders-of-magnitude faster RL compared to CPU simulation + GPU model implementations.
 It is extremely efficient as it avoids back-and-forth data copying between the CPU and the GPU, and runs simulations across multiple agents and multiple environment replicas in parallel.
+WarpDrive also provides the auto scaling tools to achieve the optimal throughput per device (version 1.3) and to perform the distributed asynchronous training among multiple devices (version 1.4).
-Together, this allows the user to run thousands of concurrent multi-agent simulations and train on extremely large batches of experience, achieving over 100x throughput over CPU-based counterparts.
+Together, these allow the user to run thousands of concurrent multi-agent simulations and train on extremely large batches of experience, achieving over 100x throughput over CPU-based counterparts.

 Our current release includes several multi-agent environments